2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/data-sources/custom/visual-query-attribute.md

 ## History

 1. Introduced ca. in 2sxc 6
+1. Large changes in v15 / v16
-1. Moved from `ToSic.Eav.DataSources.Queries.VisualQueryAttribute` to `ToSic.Eav.DataSource.VisualQuery.VisualQueryAttribute` in v15
+    1. Moved from `ToSic.Eav.DataSources.Queries.VisualQueryAttribute` to `ToSic.Eav.DataSource.VisualQuery.VisualQueryAttribute`
+    1. Renamed `GlobalName` to `NameId`
+    1. Renamed `PreviousNames` to `NameIds`
+    1. Renamed `ExpectsDataOfType` to `ConfigurationType`